dirtdog792/Building-a-Cat-Painting/README.md

 You should now center the cat head.

 Give the .cat-head element a position property set to absolute.
 Set a value of 0 for the right, left, top, bottom properties, then set its margin property on all sides to auto.
 That's one way to center an element vertically and horizontally using CSS positioning.
+Step 17
+Remove the div element with class box because you don't need it anymore.
+Step 18
+Also, remove the .box CSS rule and its declarations because you don't need them anymore.
+Step 19
+Now you should work on the cat's ears.
+There will be a right and a left ear, and inside each, there will be an inner ear.

+Inside your .cat-head element, create a div element with the class cat-ears.
+Step 20
+Inside your .cat-ears element, create two div elements with the classes cat-left-ear and cat-right-ear respectively.
+Step 21
+Inside your .cat-left-ear element, create another div element with the class cat-left-inner-ear.
+Step 22
+Inside your .cat-right-ear element, create another div element with the class cat-right-inner-ear.
+Step 23
+You are going to make each ear look like a triangle.

+Using a class selector, give the .cat-left-ear element a left and right border of 35px solid transparent each.
+Also, set the bottom border to 70px solid #5e5e5e.
+Step 24
+Move the left ear into position by setting a position of absolute, a top of -26px, and a left of -31px.
+Step 25
+Those edges are too sharp for an ear.
+So, set the border-top-left-radius to 90px and the border-top-right-radius to 10px.
+Step 26
+To position the left ear properly, you can use CSS transform to rotate it in a certain degree.

+The transform property allows you to modify the shape, position, and size of an element without changing the layout or affecting the surrounding elements.
+It has functions such as translate(), rotate(), scale(), skew(), and matrix().

+Set the transform property to rotate(-45deg) and see what happens.